 Chipstead has secured one of the official refreshment stops on Chipstead Meads and provides food and drink to thousands of individual cyclists.
 All proceeds from the refreshment tent go to the British Heart Foundation.

 Volunteers to man the food tent and prepare sandwiches and cakes for this event are always very welcome.

 The Chipstead and Hooley Bonfire Association will be celebrating its 50th birthday later this year and we should like it to be a little bit special!
 This year’s event will be staged on The Meads in Chipstead on Saturday 2nd November 2019.
 Please make a note in your diary so as not to miss it!

 The display is a far cry from how the event started all those years ago whereby spectators brought their own fireworks.
 Nowadays, the display is a spectacular, professionally staged event and is reputed to be one of the best in the country, a close rival to the New Year’s Eve fireworks in Sydney, according to reports!
 In past years, we have been successful in attracting members of the public and we will strive to maintain its popularity for years to come.
 We can only do this if you come along and support our community event.

-For the first time, it is possible to purchase tickets in advance where family and individual tickets will be on offer at discounted prices.
-Below is the link to our facebook page where you will be able to purchase what you need and save money!
+For the first time, it is possible to purchase individual and family earlybird tickets at discounted prices.
+Below is the link to our facebook page (or if you do not have a facebook page, try the link below this) where you will be able to purchase tickets for the whole family and save money at the same time!

 Proceeds of the event are put towards the following year, but where possible, donations are made to local groups to help further their aims.